Table of contents

 Giving up after 2 or 3 follow-ups

 The statistical drama of B2B closing.
-Per Salesforce 2023 and Close.com, 80% of sales require between 5 and 8 touchpoints, but 44% of reps give up after 1 follow-up and 92% after 4.
+Most B2B sales require several touchpoints (often 5 to 8), but many reps give up after just one or two follow-ups.
 Consequence : the vast majority of "lost" deals could have signed with 2 to 4 additional follow-ups.
 It is not a talent issue, it is a discipline and sequencing issue.

 Symptoms : under 4 follow-ups per deal on average belief "if interested they would respond" follow-up cadence too fast (3 emails in 5 days)